jundalisay/superb/content/en/research/smith/jurisprudence/part-1/section-1/chapter-2.md

 The executive power came very soon to be exerted absolutely as the society first interposed as friends and then as arbitrators.
 When a private quarrel happens on who owns this cow, society is not immediately concerned.
 But it is deeply interested in making peace and war.
 In the age of shepherds, this power is absolutely exerted.

 In Great Britain, we can observe vestiges of the precariousness of the judicial power, but none of the executive.
-When a criminal was tried, he was asked how he his cause should be decided, whether by=
+When a criminal was tried, he was asked how he his cause should be decided, whether by:
 - combat,
 - the ordeal trial, or
 - the laws of his country.